Myra Page: 1920s

-Upon completing her master's degree in 1920, Page became a YWCA "industrial secretary" at a silk factory in Norfolk, Virginia, near her home town of Newport News and organized education for women workers.
+While still a graduate student, Page was active in the Young Women's Christian Association (YWCA), which at the time championed reform in race relations.
+Influenced by Social Gospel, she "developed an antiracist consciousness and chafed against the restrictions imposed upon her as a southern white woman."
+Upon completing her MA in 1920, she became a YWCA "industrial secretary" at a silk factory in Norfolk, Virginia, near her home town of Newport News.
+She organized education for women workers.

-Giddings had introduced Page to the Rand School of Social Science, where she had met Anna Louise Strong, Mary Heaton Vorse, and Scott Nearing.
-In 1921, she returned to New York from Norfolk and studied further under Nearing at Rand; at that time, she first read the Manifesto of the Communist Party by Karl Marx and Friedrich Engels.
+Giddings had introduced Page to the Rand School of Social Science, where she met Anna Louise Strong, Mary Heaton Vorse, and Scott Nearing.
+In 1921 she returned to New York from Norfolk, and studied further under Nearing at Rand.
+She was reading, for the first time, the Manifesto of the Communist Party by Karl Marx and Friedrich Engels.